History of the Confederation of African Football: CAF celebration of the 50-year anniversary

 During second part of the celebration CAF returned to its birthplace in Khartoum for its 28th General Assembly, the supreme authority of CAF.
 A forum on the future of African football and CAF member national associations’ General Secretaries workshop were organized by the African football continental body.
-A very successful congress, presenting a historical documentary, The Anniversary Book', which was put together in a short time.
+A very successful congress, presenting a historical documentary, The Anniversary Book, which was put together in a short time.

 The third part of the celebration took place in Addis Ababa where the 2006 CAF Super Cup final took place, winner of CAF MTN Champions league and winner of CAF Confederation Cup.
 The match was played on February 18 between Al Ahly (Egypt) and Étoile Sportive du Sahel (Tunisia) in Addis Ababa Stadium.
 Al Ahly won the match 5:4 on PSO after 0:0 draw during full-time.

 The fourth and last part of the celebrations took place seven months later in South Africa with the annual CAF meeting and a Gala night as well as attending the international match between South Africa and Zambia in the qualification round for 2008 African Cup of Nations.

 During its annual Awards nights in December 2007, the African football Confederation, in collaboration with Globacom, will reward the 10 best African players in the last 50 years.

-2010 Togo Expulsion Controversy
+2010 Togo expulsion controversy

 CAF has been the subject of widespread media controversy and criticism following a decision to ban Togo from the next two Africa Cup of Nations matches, after Togo briefly withdrew then tried to rejoin the competition following an armed ambush on their bus which wounded and killed several passengers, including players.
 Togo appealed to the Court of Arbitration for Sport, with FIFA president Sepp Blatter stepping in to mediate.
 The ban was subsequently lifted with immediate effect on 14 May 2010, after a meeting of the CAF Executive Committee.

+21st century

+On 6 October 2023, CAF announced the formation of the African Clubs Association (“ACA”), Chairmen and senior representatives of the 60 most successful and biggest Football Clubs in Africa.